 The current forecast outturn position for 2018/19 was a projected favourable variance of £0.145m after allowing for approved and pending transfers to and from reserves.
 The most significant area of concern was the People and Place Portfolio, due to the transfer of Children's Social Care into that area.
 Action was being taken and would continue to be taken for the remainder of the financial year to address variances and mitigating action would be taken as detailed within the report.
-The overall corporate position was being managed by offsetting favourable variances, most notably from Capital, Treasury and Corporate Accounting budgets, in part caused by the anticipated cost of borrowing and capital finance being lower than budgeted and the availability of additional Treasury Management income and unringfenced grants not allocated to service budgets.
+The overall corporate position was being managed by offsetting favourable variances, most notably from Capital, Treasury and Corporate Accounting budgets, in part caused by the anticipated cost of borrowing and capital finance being lower than budget and the availability of additional Treasury Management income and unringfenced grants not allocated to service budgets.
 Housing Revenue Account and Dedicated Schools Grant Information on the Month 8 position of the Dedicated Schools Grant (DSG) and Housing Revenue Account (HRA) and collection fund was also outlined in the report.
 There were no significant issues of concern in relation to the

-HRA and Collection Fund however the DSG continued to be an area facing a financial challenge with an increase in the projected year-end deficit.
+There were no significant issues of concern in relation to the HRA and Collection Fund however the DSG continued to be an area facing a financial challenge with an increase in the projected year-end deficit.
 Action was being taken to bring the DSG towards a balanced budget.